KIpolis, a forum for the Kangaroo Island community

 - no blatant lies, defamation or libelling (public figures, out of necessity, are more exposed)

-- no calls to cruelty or violence towards sentient beings
+– no calls for or apology of cruelty or violence towards sentient beings

 - no foul language